 Clinical tests have been performed in trying to find out some of the health benefits associated with Oolong tea.
 One of these tests had a group of people that suffered from obesity to drink Oolong tea for six weeks.
-During the test period they where instructed not to diet or excercise.
-When the test was complete the findings where quite amazing; test subjects subcutaneous fat had become about 4mm less than it was at the beginning of the test.
+During the test period, they were instructed not to diet or exercise.
+When the test was complete the findings were quite amazing; test subjects subcutaneous fat had become about 4mm less than it was at the beginning of the test.
 People that had high triglyceride levels noticed a significant decrease by the end of the test.

 Improves Fat Metabolism

-Oolong tea has been used by the Chinese in a medicinal capacity for hundreds of years; as they believe it helps to prolong life as well as aide in the control of obesity.
-There is polyphenol in Oolong tea that helps to activate the enzyme that dissolves triglycerides.
+Oolong tea has been used by the Chinese in a medicinal capacity for hundreds of years; as they believe it helps to prolong life as well as to aid in the control of obesity.
+There is a polyphenol in Oolong tea that helps to activate the enzyme that dissolves triglycerides.
 Regular use of this tea will help to improve fat metabolism.

 Popular Tea with Upper-class

 There are a few theories on how and where Oolong tea came to be.
-One is the Anix theory in which a hunter was carrying a satchel full of tea leaves when he came across a deer; he started to hunt the deer but during this process the tea leaves where bruised which caused them to oxidize.
-Well the hunter didn't want to waste the leaves so he made tea with them anyway and found the flavor of the tea to be fragrant and pleasing.
-Apparently people named this tea after him and his accidental discovery of it.
+One is the Anix theory in which a hunter was carrying a satchel full of tea leaves when he came across a deer; he started to hunt the deer but during this process, the tea leaves were bruised which caused them to oxidize.
+Well, the hunter didn't want to waste the leaves so he made tea with them anyway and found the flavour of the tea to be fragrant and pleasing.
+Apparently, people named this tea after him and his accidental discovery of it.